Lani1321/chatbot/README.md

 ## Usage
 Send a text message to: (216)478-2291
-Simply set your language and the telephone number you wish to message by following the prompt, then you can start texting away!
+Simply set your language and the telephone number you wish to message by following the prompt, then you can start texting away!!

 ![Alt Text](https://i.imgur.com/g2FE2vI.gif)